afs202005277/JetpackJoyride/README.md

 - **Distance and Coins Counter**: There will be a counter to inform the player of the coins it has collected so far and the distance it has travelled

 ## Design
-#### THE VIEW AND THE MODEL OF THE GAME SHOULD BE INDEPENDENT (the model doesn't need to know how the game will be displayed)

 **Problem in context**
+Since we are developing a game, we had to think about how to set up the structure and the logic of each component NAO COMPLETO
 To make the code more modular and to minimize the dependencies between the several components of the game, we chose to use the MVC design pattern, so that multiple students can work at the same time without existing conflicts.
 Besides, as the model doesn't need to know how to draw itself, makes sense to separate those aspects of the game, in order to make the code more organized.

 **Problem in context**

-When running our game, there is the constant need of creating obstacles and these for the time being are Lasers and Rockets.
+When running our game, there is the constant need of creating obstacles and these,for the time being, are Lasers and Rockets.
 By not implementing the factory pattern, if we decide to remove, change or add a different type of obstacle, it will be required to change the bulk of our code, making our program highly unhandy.

 **The Pattern**